Benton Park West

 History

-Benton Park West has always been a big residential and commercial district.
-This is partly because of the early horse-drawn and electric streetcar lines on S. Jefferson, Gravois, Arsenal, and Cherokee.
-BPW is comprised of two earlier neighborhood sections, Compton Hill and Marquette-Cherokee.
+Benton Park West has long been a residential and commercial district, partly due to early horse-drawn and electric streetcar lines along S. Jefferson, Gravois, Arsenal, and Cherokee.
+The neighborhood is made up of two earlier sections: Compton Hill and Marquette-Cherokee.

 Benton Park West Neighborhood Association

-The Benton Park West Neighborhood Association was founded in 1998.
-Their mission is to enhance and strengthen the neighborhood and its residents by promoting safety, beautification, local organizations, communication, and diversity.
-The focus of the organization is to advocate for the recognition, renewal, and sustainability of Benton Park West's unique human and physical resources, to serve as a voice for the neighborhood, and to help ensure quality living.
-Neighborhood meetings are held at 7 PM on the third Thursday of each month, except December.
-For more information on the BPWNA and neighborhood in general, visit their website.
+The Benton Park West Neighborhood Association, founded in 1998, works to strengthen the neighborhood by promoting safety, beautification, communication, and diversity while advocating for the community and quality living.
+Meetings are held at 7 PM on the third Thursday of each month, except December.
+For more information, visit their website.

 Barrier Art on Arsenal